 Devil’s Pool Tour

 Try to spend some time hiking both the Zambia side of the Falls as well as crossing over to Zimbabwe (you need to get a Visa as you cross the border) to hike through the National Park.
-We walked from our hotel over to Zimbabwe and into the National Park, and took a cab to the border on our way back.
-Even during the dry season, we got a bit wet on our hike around the Falls, so come prepared if you travel during wetter months!
+We walked from our hotel over to Zimbabwe and into the National Park.
+And then took a cab to the border on our way back.
+Even during the dry season, we got a bit wet on our hike around the Falls.
+So come prepared if you travel during wetter months!

 Sunset Cruise along the Zambezi River